leticiavalladares/iac-iast-owasp-demo/README.md

 - tfstate S3 bucket with DynamoDB
 - Secrets in AWS Secrets Manager to store database user and password
 -
+#### Requirements before deploying locally
+- Add local machine IP address as a variable in your environement
+#### Requirements before deploying through GitHub Actions
+- Add local machine IP address as a GitHub Secret in your repository
 #### Steps for Unix systems
  1. Connect to your AWS account with short-term credentials from AWS IAM<br>
  `aws configure`